vivekbhat0120/Responsive_Portfolio/README.md

 # Responsive_Portfolio-Vivek

-📖 About the Project

-This portfolio website is designed to present my professional profile, skills, and projects in a clean, elegant, and user-friendly manner.
-The site is fully responsive, adapting seamlessly across different devices and screen sizes.

 CLICK HERE TO VISIT THE PORTFOLIO 👇

 https://vivekbhat0120.github.io/Responsive_Portfolio/

 CLICK HERE TO VISIT THE PORTFOLIO 👆

+📖 About the Project

+This is a fully responsive portfolio website built using HTML, CSS, and JavaScript.
+It showcases my skills, projects, and experience as a web developer with smooth animations, light and dark mode support, and a clean, user-friendly design.

+🌟 Features

+Responsive Design: Works seamlessly on all screen sizes, from mobile to desktop.

+Dark/Light Mode: Toggle between dark and light themes with a smooth transition.

+Interactive Navigation: Mobile-friendly menu with show/hide functionality.

+Scroll Animations: Beautiful reveal animations on scroll using ScrollReveal.js.

+Contact Form: Functional email form powered by EmailJS.

+Project Showcase: Clean and stylish display of recent works with links.

 🛠️ Technologies Used

-HTML5: For the structure and content of the website

-CSS3: For styling and making the website visually appealing

-JavaScript: For interactivity and dynamic content

-Bootstrap: For a responsive and mobile-first design

-📋 Features

-Fully responsive and mobile-friendly design

-Clean and modern user interface

-Smooth scrolling and navigation

-Interactive sections showcasing my skills and projects

-Contact form for easy communication
+HTML5

+CSS3 (including custom properties and responsive layout)

+JavaScript (ES6+)

+ScrollReveal.js (for scroll animations)

+EmailJS (for contact form)

 🚀 How to Use